Rashad-Akhtar/Blog-Management/readme.md

 ## Description

 <p>It's an blog content management application .
 The admin of this application can create different blogs .
 Admin can update and delete blogs .
-The visitor part off this application maintains a good user interface .
+The visitor part of this application maintains a good user interface .
 Visitors will be able to search blogs category-wise .
 Every blog contains various informations about that blog . </p>
 <br>

 ## How To Run This Project